 Hello!
 I’m so happy you are here, whether it’s to feast on delicious Lebanese recipes, enjoy photos of our beautiful food and my great state of Michigan, or read the stories about my life and growing up Lebanese…welcome.

 I am Maureen Abood.
 Yes, I have an Irish first name and a Lebanese last name, but ignore the Irish part.
 That’s just a fluke and has nothing to do with anything other than that it’s a name my mother liked, so she gave it to me.

-Recently, after experiencing the sort of life events that give one true pause (death, divorce, rock-bottom moments that leave you nowhere to go but up), I left my job in Chicago and headed west to San Francisco to go to culinary school, simply because I’ve always wanted to.
+A few years back, after experiencing the sort of life events that give one true pause (death, divorce, rock-bottom moments that leave you nowhere to go but up), I left my job in Chicago and headed west to San Francisco to go to culinary school, simply because I’ve always wanted to.
 Best thing I ever did.
 I highly recommend it.
 Amazing how easy it is to let go of the things that keep you from living your dreams once you … let them go.

-This blog is a place where we’re going to discuss and cook Lebanese cuisine, which in turn is tied, inextricably, to stories…and family…and love.
-Our food is delicious and beautiful, as beautiful as “Rose Water and Orange Blossoms” suggest.
+This blog is a place where we come together to share Lebanese cuisine, which in turn is tied, inextricably, to stories…and family…and love.
+Our food and culture are delicious and beautiful, as lovely as “Rose Water and Orange Blossoms” suggest.

 Thanks so much for being here, and know that just as most every Lebanese woman loves to do, I’m welcoming you with a warm hug and a plate of something good to eat as you walk through my door.